 Filing and Investigation of Concerns

 A concern alleging a violation of the disposition or ethical standards described in this code or the University Code of Student Conduct by a WGU Teachers College student (a “Concern”) may be submitted by another WGU student, mentor, or staff member and, for students participating in a field experience or demonstration teaching, by clinical supervisors and host school personnel.
-All concerns must be submitted in writing to the WGU Office of Teacher and Principal Success via a web-form available within the employee portal or accessed here or send an email to email@example.com.
+All concerns must be submitted in writing to the WGU Office of Teacher and Principal Success via a web-form available within the employee portal or accessed here (opens new window) or send an email to firstname.lastname@example.org.

 If the concern describes a possible violation of the professional standards set forth in this code, the Office of Teacher & Principal Success will conduct an investigation within 10 business days and categorize the concern according to the following definitions.

 When the Office of Teacher and Principal Success determines that there is sufficient evidence of one or more violations of the professional standards set forth in this code, the office may (as applicable) suspend the student's field experience participation during the dispositions remediation process and recommend a Level 1, 2, or 3 Warning and Corrective Action as described below.